 Your liver is like a filter with a very important role in your health.

 The liver keeps the nutrients your body needs and gets rid of the toxins it doesn’t.

 Hep C attacks the liver and, over time, affects how well it does its job.

-You can live with Hep C for years without knowing it, but the damage is still happening and can even be fatal.
+You can live with Hep C for years without knowing it, but the damage is still happening and can even lead to death.

 Hep C is a major cause of liver transplants and liver cancer.
 However, treating your Hep C could help put a stop to the damage.

-The longer you wait, the more Hep C can harm your liver.
+The longer you wait to treat Hep C, the more it can harm your liver.